 Since then the Gallery has continued to exhibit modern and contemporary South Asian art, predominantly the work of mid-20th century Indian modernists such as the Bombay Progressives, as well as Chughtai, Gulgee and Sadequain from Pakistan.

 Our contemporary program includes exhibitions of work by Rasheed Araeen, Faiza Butt, Olivia Fraser and Dhruva Mistry amongst others.

-Going forward Grosvenor Gallery will continue to focus on showing the best modern and contemporary Art from South Asia from our new premises at 35 Bury Street, where we will be situated from February 2017.
+The gallery is owned and run by Conor Macklin and Charles Moore.
+Going forward Grosvenor Gallery will continue to focus on showing the best modern and contemporary Art from South Asia from our premises at 35 Bury Street.